Zelenskiy gives his first interview with Russian journalists: “This is not just a war. Everything is much worse”

 Information on the exchange fund...
 We have nothing to hide.
 I don’t know how public she is, I honestly haven’t asked this question yet. <...> But God knows if they need it.
 I'm just not sure they need those lists [at all].
 Because as soon as some of these guys [that is, Russian soldiers] appear [in public], they are just children there… Especially these ones – 2003–2004… I’m actually surprised… Some of us have some periods in life ended in 2003–2004.
 There are people of this year of birth.

 That's why I think they don't want to show what happened to the corpses. <…> We want to pass them on, we want to give them back.
 We don't want to keep corpses, you understand that very well.
 We want them to leave.
 At first they refused, then there was something else.
 Then some bags were offered to us.
 Listen, well, it all looks, well ...
 I don’t even know ...
-You know, we all probably had something in our lives when people left - not even close people, not relatives ...
-Listen, even when a dog or cat dies , they don't do that.
+You know, we all probably had something in our lives when people left – not even close people, not relatives ...
+Listen, even when a dog or cat dies, they don't do that.
 It's basically like...
 They're garbage bags.

 I don't understand, honestly, what people think.
 And especially – what do the parents of these children think.
 I do not understand.
 I would just...
 I would set fire to everything I could.
 Here I would have some deputy living next to me ...
 And I'm telling you absolutely frankly.
 In principle, I was such a person even before the presidency.
 We would have people stuffed in the face of such a head of the district or something – if they brought something in a bag or did not want to take it.
 Or hidden. <…>